leonvandenbeukel/Wi-Fi-Audio-Control/README.md

 ### Schema

 GPIO5 and GPIO4 are used for i2c (D1 and D2).
-For reference check: https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/
+Check this [reference](https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/) for more info.

 ### Sigma Studio